 - Objective – Assess your website’s purpose, and determine if you or someone on your team can use one of these sites to reach your goals.
-If you’re a solopreneur and will mainly be blogging or using networking for your leads, a DIY site can be a great option.
+For example, if you’re a solopreneur and mainly blogging or using networking for your leads, a DIY site can be a great option.
 However, if your business depends on generating leads or selling products on the site, you may need to invest in the right expertise.

 - Time – This option is by far the most time-consuming one.
-You or someone on your team must do all the work, and that can take away from other tasks.
+You or someone on your team must do all the work, which can take away from other tasks.
 Can you afford and commit the amount of time required to launch a website?
-Before you answer yes, read the rest of this blog for other costs, you may not think about like writing copy and photography.
+Before you answer yes, read the rest of this blog for other costs you may not think about, like writing copy and photography.

 - Learning Curve – Unless you already know how to use the platform you choose, you’ll need to commit time to get up-to-speed on using the content management system and platform.
 The content management system is where you manage all of the website content.
 Simply, it’s the backend of your website that powers everything that comes to life.

 - Budget – Do you have a budget?
 Even a minimal budget can help take some of the workload off your plate and give you the support in ways you need.
-Your budget should also tie to your objective.
+Your budget should also be tied to your objective.

 So, what are the website costs for the DIY option?
 Less than $100 for the initial launch.
 Costs include purchasing your domain name, hosting fees, and payment for the platform you choose, if it’s not a free version.

 At that price, it’s hard not to consider the DIY route.
 As someone who’s traveled this road before, it’s not as easy as you think.
 If you start on this journey and then realize you need help, stop, and get help.
 It can save you in the end.